OttoHans/Cat-Toy/README.md

 that corner by first setting its left/right location, then its up/down location.
 Then when you are done, those locations are saved to EEPROM.

+The struct randomX has 6 elements.
+The middle 4 are the x-values from the 4 corners going from furthest left to furthest right.
+The other two are the slopes (either increasing or decreasing) of the left edge and right edge.
+These are used in determining bounds for randomizing where the laser pointer will go to next.

+Randomizing the laser pointer's next location is done as follows:
+First a random x-value between the furthest left corner (either a or b) and the furthest right corner (either c or d).
+Then, using randomX, it determines which edges are the upper and lower bounds for the random y-value.